Who Can File a Wrongful Death Lawsuit in North Carolina?

 Understanding Wrongful Death

 A death that is the result of a “wrongful act, neglect, or default” of another person is known as a wrongful death.
 Personal injury accidents, as well as intentional criminal acts, may lead to wrongful death.
-At Randall & Stump, PLLC, we represent clients who have lost their loved ones because of car accidents, truck collisions, motorcycle crashes, nursing home neglect, slip and falls, medical malpractice situations, or intentionally-inflicted injuries.
+At Randall & Stump, Criminal Defense Attorneys, we represent clients who have lost their loved ones because of car accidents, truck collisions, motorcycle crashes, nursing home neglect, slip and falls, medical malpractice situations, or intentionally-inflicted injuries.

 Personal Representatives May File a Wrongful Death Lawsuit